equintana/camunda-docs-manual/content/reference/rest/history/task/get-task-report.md

   <tr>
     <td>reportType</td>
     <td>
       <b>Mandatory.</b> Specifies the kind of the report to execute.
-In order to retrieve a report about the duration
+To retrieve a report about the duration
       of process instances the value must be set to <code>duration</code>.
 For a report of the completed tasks in a specific timespan the value must be set to <code>count</code>.
     </td>